candy-kingdom/mints/CONTRIBUTING.md

 Thanks for considering to contribute.
 We're open for any kind of contribution and help.
-Feel free to send patches or opening issues.

 ## Creating an issue
 Use one of our issue templates to either submit a bug or request a feature.